Northern Namibian Adventure – Silver

 Northern Namibian Adventure – Silver is a 9 night, three camp flying safari concentrating on the vast northern regions of Namibia including Damaraland and the Etosha National Park.

 Your safari takes you to the northern region of Namibia to visit three distinctly different camps and game viewing experiences.
 Your journey starts at Doro Nawas Camp, close to Twyfelfontein (a World Heritage site for San rock art) and the Aba-Huab River, home to desert-adapted wildlife especially elephant and lion.
 You then move on to Desert Rhino Camp, which is run in conjunction with the Save The Rhino Trust, and is home to Africa’s largest free roaming black rhino population.
-The last stop on your safari is the Etosha National Park, an immense salt pan with a plethora of wildlife, and Andersson’s Camp.
+The last stop on your safari is the Etosha National Park, an immense salt pan with a plethora of wildlife, and Andersson’s Camp, or Ongava Tented Camp.

 Your safari starts and ends in Windhoek, Namibia.